LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/shared-lab-course.md

 Please Note: Due to the requirements for course configurations, only Learn on Demand Systems staff can create courses that incorporate shared labs.

+Notify the LODS Course Requests Team at https://lod.one/help to set up the course.
+Specify the following information:

+- Name of course
+- Name of Lab Series in LOD
+- Name of Participant labs to add as Lab Activities to the course.

 The following configurations will be implemented for all courses using a shared lab:

 * Delivery is set to Available Instructor-led.